tylerhaze1337/SnafflerShieldX/README.md

 5. The JSON file is then processed by a PowerShell script to generate a CSV report.
 6. The interface displays the results and allows you to open the CSV report or visualize the alerts in graphical form.

-## 🛠️ Development

-To contribute to the project, follow these steps:

-1. Fork this repository.
-2. Create a branch for your changes (`git checkout -b feature/feature-name`).
-3. Commit your changes (`git commit -am 'Added new feature'`).
-4. Push your branch (`git push origin feature/feature-name`).
-5. Open a Pull Request for review.

-## 🔒 License

-This project is licensed under the **MIT License**.

 ## 💬 Support

 For any questions or suggestions, feel free to open an **issue** or contact me directly via GitHub.

----

-### Notes:
-- Replace `path_to_your_image/gui_screenshot.png` and other placeholders with the actual path to your images within the project repository (or use external image URLs if they are hosted online).
-- You can add as many image placeholders as needed throughout the README to visually demonstrate your project's features.

-This updated version reflects your new project name, **SnafflerShieldX**, and includes sections where you can showcase images for a more visual and engaging README.